wumpelchen/sudoku/README.md

 # Simple version of Sudoku game Just for fun.

-    - the logic behind was build with the repository of [id:] <https://github.com/robatron/sudoku.js/> robatron
+    - the logic behind was build with the repository of [robatron](https://github.com/robatron/sudoku.js/)